Trainzguy2472/PAQS-Calculation-Tools/README.md

 - `var_descriptions.xlsx`
   Equations and variables used to calculate PAQS.
 The embedded equations in the above spreadsheets automatically perform the calculations shown in this spreadsheet.

-- `Methodology_Summary.pdf`
-  A brief overview of the metric’s development, scoring system, and validation.

 - `README.md`
   This file — basic overview and usage instructions.